 Three steps to take today:

-1. Build your file: Use our free LLMs.txt Generator to create a properly formatted file in minutes.
+- Build your file for the right audience.
+Use our free LLMs.txt Generator to create a properly formatted file in minutes, especially if you run developer documentation or an API.

-2. Validate it: Run it through our LLMs.txt Validator to catch structural errors and broken links.
+- Validate it.
+Run it through our LLMs.txt Validator to catch structural errors and broken links, the kind that show up as failures in Chrome's Lighthouse audit.

-Note: The llms.txt standard is still early.
-But the content fundamentals that drive AI citations — clear structure, factual depth, and external authority — have already proven their value across every study we've referenced in this guide.
+Note: llms.txt itself is still evolving, and Claude-Code's strong showing in the Ahrefs data suggests agentic and coding use cases may grow.
+But the content fundamentals that drive AI citation, authority, structure, and speed are already proven across every study referenced in this guide.

 Written By